Toggle Menu Icon

 >>> [1, 2, 3, 4, 5, 6]

-Additionally, I tend not to use print() within the REPL, unless showing a specific example.
-It will automatically display a return value or variable as shown above.
-So it is not necessary to have print(a + b) or an even more verbose c: a + b and then another line to print(c).
+Additionally, the REPL will automatically display the return value or variable as shown above.
+So, I tend not to use print(), unless showing a specific example.
+It is not necessary to have print(a + b) or an even more verbose c = a + b and then another line to print(c).